noisedaddy/php-code-test-fork/README.md

 - Run `make run` to start container or run `docker run` command from Makefile
 - Inside container run `composer install` to install all dependencies
 - Followed by `make test` to run unit test suite
-- You can upload your solution to GitHub or send us a ZIP file with the solution at careers@tymeshift.com
+- You can upload your solution to GitHub or send us a ZIP file with the solution via email (via reply in Breezy)

 ## Tasks
 - Look around see what you like \ don't like and get familiar with code structure, so we can discuss it during the interview